-Trying to figure out how much you’re likely to earn as a self-published author is a very tricky topic.
+Trying to figure out how much you’re likely to earn as a self-published author is tricky.
 Unless you’re publishing solely for the pleasure of sending your words out into the world, it’s likely that you’ll want to earn an income from your writing.

 Of course, rather than shoving your book onto Amazon, holding out your hand and shouting ‘Monies, please!’ you’ll want to do everything you can to create a sellable book: write a good story, get it professionally edited, hire a designer to create a beautiful cover, gather reviews, and so on.

-It’s no secret: publishing a book that has the potential for good levels of sales requires a little investment.
-However, most writers will want to know how much of an investment is wise so they don’t spend beyond their potential earnings.
-(Good thinking!)
+It’s no secret: publishing a book that has the potential for good levels of sales usually requires a little investment.
+However, it’s good to think about how much of an investment is wise so you don’t spend beyond your potential earnings.

 How much can you earn as a self-published author?

 How much you could earn as a self-published author, of course, depends on a lot of things.
 There’s no blanket answer.
 It’s not useful to talk about averages because everyone’s experience is different, and the anomalies will skew the results anyway.
 However, there is a lot of potential to be had …

 The media is awash with self-publishing success stories: Amanda Hocking, who made millions from her self-published novels before being snapped up by a traditional publisher; E. L. James, who started out self-publishing and now is rich beyond her wildest dreams; Andy Weir, who self-published The Martian before it was bought by a major publishing house and turned into a Hollywood blockbuster; and so on.

 But these stories are by far exceptions to the rule.
 Hundreds of thousands of people self-publish, and there are only a handful of mega-success stories that catch the attention of the press.